bencecc/ReefFishStability/README.md

  - MasterR: includes the required scripts and aggregated data to run the full analysis, including plots.
 These scripts are called when running the code in Run_analysis.
  - Run_analysis: includes the code to run the various steps of the analysis.
 Please, note that some steps were originally performed on an HPC; the code provided here uses foreach loops, but in some cases, especieally hte jackknife simulation , the analysis is slow.
 This is noted when appropriate and the resulting files are also prpvided so the slow parts of the code can be skipped.

-All analyses have been done in R version 4.1.3.
+All analyses were done in R version 4.1.3.